AbyssalSire/game-development-scripts/2d-platformer-university-course/README.md

 * The game must have a start screen with start and exit buttons.

+## Additional features

+Although not requested some extra features were added:

+* Pause menu (uses ESC to return to game and can quit the game);

+* Menu and game soundtracks (free, obtained via itch.io);

 ## Know issues
-* Floaty jumps
+* Floaty jumps;

-* Enemy sometimes gets stuck on corners due to not registering the colision with the wall
+* Enemy sometimes gets stuck on corners due to not registering the colision with the wall;

+* No win condition;